AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-segments.md

 ---
 keywords: Experience Platform;home;popular topics;monitor segments;monitor dataflows;dataflows;segmentation
 description: Segmentation allows you to create segments and audiences from your Real-time Customer Profile data.
 This tutorial provides instructions on how you can monitor dataflows during segmentation using the Experience Platform user interface.
-solution: Experience Platform
-title: Monitor dataflows for segments in the UI
+title: Monitor Dataflows for Segments in the UI
 topic-legacy: overview
 type: Tutorial
 ---